 Inflation in India

-India’s inflation calculations this year will include a new data series and more items as the base year shifts to 2011–2012 from 2004–2005.
-The new data series is expected to help policymakers get a more accurate picture of output and price trends.
+According to analysts, forecasts of a normal monsoon season in 2017 and record food grain production in 2016–2017 could keep the inflation rate at a moderate level this year.
+The inflation calculations this year should include a new data series that includes more items and shifting the base year from 2004–2005 to 2011–2012.
+The new data series is devised to help policymakers get a more accurate picture of output and price trends.

 The CPI (consumer price index) is considered a primary gauge of measuring inflation by the Reserve Bank of India (or RBI).
 Let’s look at the inflation trend in India over the last year in the chart below:

 Consumer prices in India (EPI) increased ~3.0% on a year-over-year basis in April 2017, compared to an ~3.8% rise in March—well below its market expectations.
 It is the lowest inflation rate since 2012, driven by a slowdown in food prices.
 The wholesale price index (or WPI) also fell sharply to ~3.9% in April 2017 from 5.3% in March 2017.

 The Reserve Bank of India continues to monitor the inflation situation and is expected to initiate an interest rate cut after September 2017, considering the inflationary impact of the Goods and Services Tax (or GST).
 Any change in the repo rate should affect interest rate–sensitive sectors like financials (IBN) (HDB), automobiles (TTM), and the tech (WIT) (INFY) sector.

 India has an inflation target of 4% for the next five years under its 2016 monetary policy framework.
 The central bank left the policy lending rate unchanged and hiked borrowing rates in the last policy review on April 7, 2017.